MANAGEMENT DEVELOPMENT PROGRAM CURRICULUM AND

 Financial Reporting and Control: Accounting is the primary channel for communicating the economics of any business.
 These cases illustrate how managers use financial information in their decision-making.

-Leadership and Organizations: These cases address the human side of the enterprise and how managing relationships becomes more important than performing tasks as managers gain responsibility for leadership.
+Leadership and Organizations: These cases address the human side of the enterprise and how managing relationships become more important than performing tasks as managers gain responsibility for leadership.

-Ethics: The complexity of organizations and pressures for achievement cause situations in which the individual must make choice based on personal values.
+Ethics: The complexity of organizations and pressures for achievement cause situations in which the individual must make choices based on personal values.
 These situations will be noted in several cases.

-In addition to the case studies, the class goes on a number of tours.
-These tours provide students the opportunity to view real world business situations directly.
+In addition to the case studies, during some years, class tours are scheduled.
+These tours provide students the opportunity to view real-world business situations directly.
 Organizations that have held tours in the past include:

 - Moog Inc.